 Included on this page are instructions for what should go into a Lean UX-based Process Page.
-While anyone in IAD can view this page at any time, please know that this page is specifically set up for an assignment that occurs at the end of IAD4000 (Interaction Design II).
+While anyone in IAD can view this page, please know that it's specifically set up for an assignment that occurs at the end of IAD4000 (Interaction Design II).
 If you have questions, please contact Prof. Lahey via Discord or email.

 This section acts as a summary of your entire page.
 Or, put differently, what are the important things someone might want to know at a glance?
 This is an important section for job recruiters and the early stages of the interview process.
-You should include all the information below in some order and format that makes sense for you:
+Keep it short so that it exists totally (or mostly) over the scrolling break -- you'll elaborate on all this information below in other sections.
+(Also, steer away from templates with huge hero-style image sections at top because it pushes your content down too far.)
+You should include all the information below in this order-ish:

 Please note that there are two different ways you can set up the sections that cover sprints (Either way is fine -- it depends on your template and personal preferences.):

 Each sprint section, no matter how you set it up, should have a short introduction and conclusion to help out the reader.
 Additionally, as with all design terms, you need to explain your terms -- sprint, design week, etc. You should explain what happened each week, focusing on the important parts of Lean UX like assumptions, the Lean UX canvas, and your process for user research and prototyping (depending on what week you are discussing).